gkjohnson/convert-three-examples-to-imports/README.md

 loader.load(...);
 ```

-4. Traverse all html example pages and find the script tags which import the javascript files that were convereted to es6 imports.
-Change the script tags with content to use modules, add the imports at the top, and replace the code with the imported variables
+4. Traverse all html example pages and find the script tags which import the javascript files that were convereted to ES6 imports.
+Change the script tags with content to use modules if THREE is used, add the imports at the top, and replace the code with the imported variables

 ```html
 <script src=".../three.min.js"></script>